Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

-To calibrate the detector response and validate our optical model, the prototype detector is injected with $^{37}$Ar source. $^{37}$Ar decays via electron capture to $^{37}$Cl with a half-life of 35.01 days, emitting a cascade of X-rays and Auger-Meitner electrons.
-This process produces distinct energy depositions corresponding to the K-, L-, and M-shell binding energies at 2.82~keV, 0.27~keV, and 0.01~keV, with branching ratios of 90.2\%, 8.7\%, and 1.1\%, respectively.
+To calibrate the detector response and validate our optical model, the prototype detector is injected with a $\mathrm{^{37}Ar}$ source. $\mathrm{^{37}Ar}$ decays via electron capture to $^{37}$Cl with a half-life of 35.01 days, emitting a cascade of X-rays and Auger-Meitner electrons.
+This process produces distinct energy depositions corresponding to the K-, L-, and M-shell binding energies at $\mathrm{2.82~keV}$, $\mathrm{0.27~keV}$, and $\mathrm{0.01~keV}$, with branching ratios of $\mathrm{90.2\%}$, $\mathrm{8.7\%}$, and $\mathrm{1.1\%}$, respectively.
 For this analysis, the well-defined 2.82~keV K-shell line is selected to precisely calibrate the detector response.

-A critical parameter for tuning the simulation is the S1 signal top/bottom AFT as the fraction of light detected by the top PMT array relative to the total detected light:

-The AFT varies significantly with the light production position and is relevant to the optical parameters mentioned earlier.
+A critical parameter for tuning the simulation is the AFT, which varies significantly with the light production position and is relevant to the optical parameters mentioned earlier.
 Importantly, it eliminates dependence on the unknown initial number of generated photons in the data, making it an ideal observable for model tuning.
 The tuning procedure involved an iterative comparison, where we simulated events distributed uniformly throughout the TPC volume and calculated the AFT as a function of depth.
-The key optical parameters were then scanned across appropriate ranges until the simulated AFT(Z) distribution achieved the best possible match with the one measured from the $^{37}$Ar calibration data.
+The key optical parameters were then scanned across appropriate ranges until the simulated depth-dependent S1 AFT distribution and the S2 AFT value achieved the best possible match with the one measured from the $\mathrm{^{37}Ar}$ calibration data.
 The resulting parameters are summarized in Tab.~\ref{table:para}.

-With the optical model calibrated, we performed a comprehensive validation using key detector performance metrics.
-For the S1 signal, photons are generated uniformly and iso-tropically between the gate and cathode.
-The resulting S1 LCE map, which is axially symmetric, is shown as a function of the vertical position Z and the squared radius R$^2$ in Fig.~\ref{drift_region_LCE}.
+For the S1 signal, photons are generated iso-tropically and uniformly within the liquid drift region.
+The resulting axially symmetric S1 LCE map is presented as a function of vertical position Z and squared radius R$^2$ in Fig.~\ref{drift_region_LCE}.
+The volume-averaged S1 LCE, $\mathrm{\overline{LCE}_{S1,sim}}$, is determined to be $\mathrm{51.3\%}$.